BYUHPC/sci-comp-course/project/phase4.md

 @profview solve!(w);
 ```

-I strongly recommend using [`Revise`](https://timholy.github.io/Revise.jl/stable/)--it will enable you to test changes that you make live.
+I strongly recommend using [`Revise`](https://timholy.github.io/Revise.jl/stable/) by [default](https://timholy.github.io/Revise.jl/stable/config/#Using-Revise-by-default)--it will enable you to test changes that you make live.
 Otherwise, you'll need to [quit Julia](https://docs.julialang.org/en/v1/base/base/#Base.exit), [re-launch the REPL](#setting-up-julia), and run again to see your changes reflected there.